greendavegreen/hyraxDevLauncher/readMe.md

 $ curl -o !/.aws/cli/alias https://raw.githubusercontent.com/greendavegreen/hyraxDevLauncher/master/alias
 ```

-5. do a quick check that you have the right identity, this should show the lnadac account and your IAM username
+5. Do a quick check that you have the right identity, this should show the lnadac account and your IAM username

 ```console
 $ aws whoami